Closet Systems Overview

 - Adjustable wire uses horizontal tracks, vertical standards and movable brackets that allow for flexibility.

-- Vinyl-coated wire is thick and rubbery.
-Epoxy-coated wire is thinner and harder.
-Vinyl costs a little more, but it resists rust and corrosion and covers welds better than epoxy.
+- A vinyl-coated wire is thick and rubbery.
+An epoxy-coated wire is thinner and harder.
+Vinyl custom closet cost is a little more, but it resists rust and corrosion and covers welds better than epoxy.

 Hang pants above shirts